Student Payroll Information

 Students only sign if they are a brand new employee and this is their first appointment on campus.

-• Separating Students
+- Separating Students

 Department/college offices are responsible for separating any students who will not be working for them any longer.
-For 1870, 1871, 1868 and 1880 job codes, please refer to the Student Separation Report(opens in new window) for specific instructions.
+For 1870, 1871, and1868 job codes, please refer to the Student Separation Report(opens in new window) for specific instructions.
 These instructions will create a report that lists students whose Appointment End Date lies within the parameters of the report.
 The Student Payroll Attendance Clerk will run the report, export it to Excel, fill in the "Last Day Worked" as necessary for each student, convert the report to pdf, sign the report and submit to the Payroll Office.
 If a department intends to extend an appointment for one of the students listed, that line of detail should be deleted.
 Please do not overwrite any information that comes pre-loaded on the report.

 All ISA Students will need to be separated upon Semester Breaks based on the length of their appointment.
 For 1150 & 1151 job codes, Payroll and HRIS will process mass terminations each semester to terminate job records.

-• Requesting Pay
+- Reporting Time/ Requesting Pay

 Reviewing Time